2012-13 Michigan Men's Basketball Roster

 Wolverines Overcome Shooting Slump in Victory over Nebraska

-Additionally, Jordan helped in the development of 2011 All-Big Ten selection and current Los Angeles Laker Darius Morris, who recorded just the third triple-double in U-M history and set the U-M single season assist record.
-Most recently, he mentored 2012 Big Ten Freshman of the Year Trey Burke, who set the U-M freshman single season record for assists and earned U-M's first AP All-American Honorable Mention honor since 1998.
+Additionally, Jordan has helped in the development of 2011 All-Big Ten selection Darius Morris, who recorded just the third triple-double in U-M history.
+Most recently, he mentored 2013 Consensus National Player of the Year and Consensus All-American Trey Burke, who set U-M records for assists in a single season as well as the freshman and sophomore records for assists.

 Before joining the Wolverine program, Jordan spent three years at Iowa (2007-10) as an assistant coach under former Hawkeye head coach Todd Lickliter.
 Prior to his arrival at Iowa, Jordan spent four years coaching at his alma mater, Butler (2003-07), as an assistant coach for three seasons (2004-07) and as the coordinator of basketball operations for one season (2003-04).